Lowcountry Maritime Group

 • Ensuring your team understands their role in guaranteeing national security

-• Navigating the bureaucracy to get to decision
+• Navigating the bureaucracy to get to decisions

 • Building trust with Congress and Professional Staff Members